 So what are those top priorities?
 And just how do you meet those needs?
 Let’s get into the breakdown.

-According to our latest research, a whopping 52% of people consider opportunities for growth and progression very important when considering a new job.
-And another 37% consider it important.
+According to our latest research, 52% of people consider opportunities for growth and progression very important when considering a new job.
+Another 37% consider it important.
 That’s a whole lot of people looking to improve their skills and move up the career ladder–nearly 90% of job seekers to be exact!

 But have you asked yourself lately what your company does to offer opportunities for growth to its employees, even for those in the highest levels of management?
 If you haven’t sat down to think about this in a while, now is a good time to do just that.